rfcho322/fem-manage/README.md

 - Vite: https://vitejs.dev/
 - A11y Slider Library: https://a11yslider.js.org/ - works by using CSS scroll snapping.
 You can generate a slider by creating an overflowed container and then setting widths all via CSS.
 Media queries in your CSS will also update the slider.
+- Netlify: https://www.netlify.com/ - is the platform developers love for building highly-performant and dynamic websites, e-commerce stores and web applications

 ## Author
 - Frontend Mentor -[@rfcho322](https://www.frontendmentor.io/profile/rfcho322)